 - Induced abortions usually result from unintended pregnancies, which often occur despite the use of contraception (CDC).

-- In 2008, 51% of women having abortions used a contraceptive method during the month they became pregnant.
+- In 2014, 51% of women having abortions used birth control during the month they became pregnant.
 (AGI).

-- 9 in 10 women at risk of unintended pregnancy are using a contraceptive method (AGI).
+- 9 in 10 women at risk of unintended pregnancy are using a birth control method (AGI).

 - Oral contraceptives, the most widely used reversible method of contraception, carry failure rates of 6 to 8% in actual practice (NAF).